santiagocastellanos0204/santiagocastellanos0204/README.md

-### Santiago is a product designer who writes code & thinks in systems.
+### Santiago is a UX designer who writes code & thinks in systems.

 ### Feel free to soak in the beautiful view from SF ☀️